-When you have to work for those 40 years, you won’t have freedom to do whatever you want with your time.
+When you have to work for those 40 years, you won’t have the freedom to do whatever you want with your time.
 You might have to miss a big event in your child’s life if it coincides with a major deadline at work.

-Hopefully you can work around the conflict, but if you rely on your job for income for living expenses and investing for retirement, you may not have another option.
+Hopefully, you can work around the conflict, but if you rely on your job for income for living expenses and investing for retirement, you may not have another option.
 You could be chained to your desk instead of being financially independent at a young age.

 As with any future path, you can’t predict the future and you aren’t guaranteed a job that pays well every year until you retire.